mparrish44/MParrish.github.io/README.md

 ##  Projects

-Here are a few projects I’ve worked on (to be added/expanded):
+Here are a few projects I’ve worked on:

 - **Locker Management Web App**
   A full-stack web app to manage student lockers, built using Flask, Bootstrap, and PostgreSQL.
 Includes user roles for admins, teachers, and students.